geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 But also, why do we have worse numerics if we're not using Tensor Core?

 ##### **Chenyu** [[00:14:50](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=890)]
-I think it's just the ...
+I think it's just the..
 I am not too sure, but my belief is because we do accumulate on ACC, right?
 And the problem is if that ACC becomes too big or too small into a negatives, then your additional add might be canceled.